defnull/multipart_bench/README.md

 | cgi              | 131.17 MB/s (9%)    | -                     |
 | email            | 51.80 MB/s (3%)     | 59.98 MB/s (1%)       |

 Now it gets interesting.
-When dealing with actual file uploads, `multipart` is the clear winner with `python-multipart` as a close second. `werkzeug` also performs pretty well compared to the line-based `cgi` and `email` parsers.
-Both struggle a lot, probably because there are line-breaks in the input.
-This can get even worse, though.
-See below.
+When dealing with actual file uploads, `python-multipart` catches up and is now better than `werkzeug`.
+Both are still slower than `multipart`, but not by much.
+The line-based `cgi` and `email` parsers on the other hand struggle a lot, probably because there are line-breaks in the test file.
+This flaw shows even more in some of the tests below.

 ### Scenario: mixed